-3.3.1 Activities that are Considered to be New or Expanded Actions
+3.3.1 Activities Considered New or Expanded Actions

 New actions refer to facilities that are being proposed for construction, or actions that are initiated for the first time.
 Expanded refers to a change in permitted or design concentration or flow and corresponding pollutant loading.
 Examples of expanded actions include: